 How to Find Puffins Near Reykjavik

-- The Best Time — April through August or September, according to various Iceland guides, is the time to spot puffins in Iceland.
+- The Best Time to See Puffins in Iceland — April through August or September, according to various Iceland guides, is the time to spot puffins in Iceland.
 We saw plenty on a June morning from about 8am to noon, with most of their flying and fishing activity going on from about 9am to 11am.
 They very well may be out in the afternoon, too, but we left after our puffin-filled morning.

-- The Best Weather — Wind seemed to keep them inside and unspottable, so opt for a calm weather day.
+- The Best Weather to See Puffins in Iceland — Wind seemed to keep them inside and unspottable, so opt for a calm weather day.
 The first day we tried to find them, it was horribly windy, and the few birds (not puffins) that were out were getting blown around all over the place.
 We finally saw puffins on a calm, cloud-covered day.

 Important: If you come to puffin watch, please maintain the quiet serenity of the nesting areas.
 Don’t be an obnoxious loud tourist, because you’ll scare all the close puffins away.